mdn/content/files/en-us/web/guide/audio_and_video_delivery/index.md

 ## Error handling

-Errors gets delivered to the child {{ HTMLElement("source") }} elements corresponding to the sources resulting in the error.
+Errors get delivered to the child {{ HTMLElement("source") }} elements corresponding to the sources resulting in the error.

 This lets you detect which sources failed to load, which may be useful.
 Consider this HTML: